SymPowerco

-SymPowerco is an energy technology company developing the Flowing Electrolyte Direct Methanol Fuel Cell (FE DMFC).
+Xinliwang International Holdings Company Ltd., formerly SymPowerco was an energy technology company developing the Flowing Electrolyte Direct Methanol Fuel Cell (FE DMFC).
 SymPowerco’s majority-owned (70%) subsidiary, Polygenic Power Systems or Polygenic Power Corp., is in charge of the development of SymPowerco's various technologies.

-FE DMFC has an increased performance of approximately 30% when compared against a direct methanol fuel cell (DMFC).
+FE DMFC had an increased performance of approximately 30% when compared against a direct methanol fuel cell (DMFC).
 Other advantages of FE DMFC include a better control of temperature distributions in the whole system, and a quick shutdown of the system.